rust-lang/rfcs/text/0000-optimize-attr.md

 ```

 Much like with `#[optimize(size)]`, the `speed` counterpart is also a hint and will likely not
-yield the same results as using the global optimisation option for speed.
+yield the same results as using the global optimization option for speed.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The `#[optimize(size)]` attribute applied to an item or expression will instruct the optimisation
+The `#[optimize(size)]` attribute applied to an item or expression will instruct the optimization
-pipeline to avoid applying optimisations that could result in a size increase and machine code
+pipeline to avoid applying optimizations that could result in a size increase and machine code
 generator to generate code that’s smaller rather than faster.

-The `#[optimize(speed)]` attribute applied to an item or expression will instruct the optimisation
+The `#[optimize(speed)]` attribute applied to an item or expression will instruct the optimization
-pipeline to apply optimisations that are likely to yield performance wins and machine code
+pipeline to apply optimizations that are likely to yield performance wins and machine code
 generator to generate code that’s faster rather than smaller.

 The `#[optimize]` attributes are just a hint to the compiler and are not guaranteed to result in